dotnet/aspnetcore/src/ProjectTemplates/README.md

 **Note** ProjectTemplates tests require Visual Studio unless a full build (CI) is performed.

-Alternatively, you can run dotnet new -i Microsoft.DotNet.Web.Spa.ProjectTemplates.6.0.6.0.0-dev.nupkg --debug:custom-hive C:\TemplateHive\ to install the templates
+Alternatively, you can run with `custom-hive` and `disable-sdk-templates` to install to a custom location and turn off the built in templates
+- `dotnet new -i Microsoft.DotNet.Web.Spa.ProjectTemplates.6.0.6.0.0-dev.nupkg --debug:custom-hive C:\TemplateHive\`
-And run dotnet new angular --auth Individual --debug:disable-sdk-templates --debug:custom-hive C:\TemplateHive\ to turn off the built in templates
+- `dotnet new angular --auth Individual --debug:disable-sdk-templates --debug:custom-hive C:\TemplateHive\`

 ## More Information